OpenEvalProject/evals/manuscripts/elife-64919/v2/manuscript.md

 ## Abstract

 Postmitotic tissues are incapable of replacing damaged cells through proliferation, but need to rely on buffering mechanisms to prevent tissue disintegration.
-By constitutively activating the Ras/MAPK-pathway via Ras -overexpression in the postmitotic salivary glands (SGs) of V12 Drosophila larvae, we overrode the glands adaptability to growth signals and induced hypertrophy.
+By constitutively activating the Ras/MAPK-pathway via RasV12-overexpression in the postmitotic salivary glands (SGs) of Drosophila larvae, we overrode the glands adaptability to growth signals and induced hypertrophy.
 The accompanied loss of tissue integrity, recognition by cellular immunity, and cell death are all buffered by blocking stress signaling through a genuine tissue-autonomous immune response.
 This novel, spatio-temporally tightly regulated mechanism relies on the inhibition of a feedback-loop in the JNK-pathway by the immune effector and antimicrobial peptide Drosomycin.
-While this interaction might allow growing SGs to cope with temporary stress, continuous Drosomycin expression in Ras -glands favors unrestricted hypertrophy.
+While this interaction might allow growing SGs to cope with temporary stress, continuous Drosomycin expression in RasV12-glands favors unrestricted hypertrophy.
 These findings indicate the necessity to refine therapeutic approaches that stimulate immune responses by acknowledging their possible, detrimental effects in damaged or stressed tissues.
-V12

 ## Introduction